Warning: The following contains disturbing descriptions of violence. Reader discretion is advised.

 But Christopher Berry-Dee, a criminologist and author whose book Born Killers focuses on the childhood of serial killers, says that Gacy’s upbringing is far too unremarkable to explain the crimes he committed.

-Berry-Dee tells A&E Real Crime that millions of kids get beaten from time to time, “but that doesn’t make them serial killers,” he says.
+Berry-Dee tells A&E True Crime that millions of kids get beaten from time to time, “but that doesn’t make them serial killers,” he says.
 “You have three children who suffered the same abuse, but only one turned out to be the rotten apple.”

 Scattered Sexual Abuse in John Wayne Gacy’s Early Years